dzichonka/reveal.js/methodology.md

 </div>

+Note: Scrum isn’t only about meetings — it’s about values:

+Commitment: we do what we promised

+Focus: no distractions

+Openness: we’re honest about progress

+Respect: we trust each other

+Courage: to try, to fail, and to improve

+These values help the team stay strong and connected.

 ## Kanban

 A task management method that helps visualize the process, identify bottlenecks, and improve workflow.

+Note: Kanban is another flexible method — more visual and continuous.

 <img src="./assets/img/kanban.jpeg" alt="Kanban" style="width: 80%; padding: 1rem;" />

-### Core Idea
+Note:

-- Tasks go through stages, typically:
+Tasks move through stages:

-- To Do → In Progress → Done
+📋 To Do → 🔄 In Progress → ✅ Done

-- Everything is shown on a Kanban board — physical or digital.
+Everything is on a board — physical or digital.

-- The key is to limit the number of tasks in progress (WIP — Work In Progress), so the team stays focused and finishes what they started.
+The key idea is: don’t start too much at once.
+That way, you finish faster and better.

+It’s great for support teams or any workflow that’s always changing.al.

-### Principles
+## 🧩 Kanban Principles

-- Start with what you have — no need for radical changes.
+- 🏁 **Start with what you have** — no need for big changes at the beginning.

-- Limit WIP — fewer tasks = more focus and quality.
+- 🚦 **Limit work in progress (WIP)** — fewer tasks = more focus and better quality.

-- Measure and improve — track cycle time and optimize the process.
+- 📈 **Measure and improve** — track how long tasks take and keep optimizing the flow.

+Note: When starting with Kanban, you don’t need to throw everything away and rebuild your process.

+🏁 First, start with what you have.
+Look at your current workflow — and just visualize it on a board.

+🚦 Then, limit WIP — how many tasks are "in progress" at the same time.
+Less is more: fewer tasks mean more attention, faster results, and better quality.

+📈 Finally, measure and improve.
+Watch how long tasks take — and find ways to work smarter, not harder.

+Kanban is about evolution, not revolution. 🔄

 ## 🧮 What are Story Points?